 - Postgraduate Diploma degrees are available to candidates with a Third class (honours) degree.

 5. General information

-The Postgraduate session for the Master degree and Postgraduate Diploma is for 12 calendar months, commencing on 2nd October and ending on 30th September of the following year, while for the M.Phil. / Ph.D. and Ph.D. programme is 12 calendar months, session starts to count automatically on the date of first registration.
+- The Postgraduate session for Postgraduate programmes is 12 calendar months, commencing on 2nd October and ending on 30th September of the following year.
+The 12 calendar months start to count automatically from the date of first registration.

 - Applicants for the Postgraduate Diploma in Computer Science shall satisfy one of the following:

 - a minimum of first degree in any of the following disciplines from a recognised University: Sciences, Engineering, Social Sciences or the Humanities.